knative/docs/docs/eventing/brokers/create-broker.md

 === "kubectl"

-    The YAML in the following example creates a broker named `default`.
+    The YAML in the following example creates a Broker named `default`.

     1. Create a Broker by creating a YAML file using the following template: